AWegnerGitHub/awegnergithub.github.io-content/2024_08_16_wiring_wled_controller_relay.md

 ## Turning off the PSU

 WLED controls the lights, but doesn't control the power supply with this wiring setup.
 Turning off the lights within WLED does turn off the LEDs, but the power supply continues to run.
 It's not drawing at full load, but it is drawing power and the cooling fan is active.
-It's noticable and unneeded.
+It's noticeable and unneeded.
 I want a way to turn off the power supply AND the LEDs at the same time.

 I can't power the WLED controller from the large power supply to do this, because if I turn off the power supply that'd also turn off the WLED controller.
 I'll need to power the WLED controller independently from the lights.
 Fortunately, this won't be a problem.